life-at-the-frontier/validation-exercise/docs/study-protocol.md

 _Primary objective_: Determine whether residents and experts perceive sharper borders (as determined by the algorithm) as indicative of more clearly defined community borders.

+_Hypothesis_: The algorithm predicts which borders are more likely to be clearly defined community borders.
+The hypothesis is that participants will agree with the predictions of the algorithm.

 _Secondary objective_: Determine the feasibility of this type of trial for future research.

 **Trial design** A discrete choice experiment where participants are given a pair of maps and asked to pick which map represents more defined community borders.
 Each participant is given three pair sets to complete.
 All maps cover the same geographical area.
 The pair sequence and the order of maps within each pair are randomised.
 The exercise is conducted as part of a longer semi-structured qualitative interview.
 The exercise is given at either the beginning or end of the interview (depending on whether experts or residents).